AtlasOfLivingAustralia/ala-hub/README.md

 ## Geolite2 City Database
-ALA Hub is the only Biocache Hub that uses the [MaxMind GeoIP 2 City Database](https://dev.maxmind.com/geoip/geoip2/geolite2/) to find the approximate user location based on IP Address.
+ALA Hub is the only Biocache Hub that uses the [MaxMind GeoIP 2 City Database](https://dev.maxmind.com/geoip/geoip2/geolite2/) to find the approximate user location based on IP Address, as a fallback to using the browser's JavaScript location lookup.

 The search, is performed on best effort and will be used only if the Google Maps API on the client is prevented from accessing the browser location.